freeCodeCamp/freeCodeCamp/curriculum/challenges/english/09-information-security/information-security-with-helmetjs/understand-bcrypt-hashes.md

 Add all your code for these lessons in the `server.js` file between the code we have started you off with.
 Do not change or delete the code we have added for you.

-BCrypt has already been added as a dependency, so require it ad `bcrypt` in your server.
+BCrypt has already been added as a dependency, so require it as `bcrypt` in your server.

 Submit your page when you think you've got it right.